Skip to main content

 Pagination

-Cevro supports cursor-based and offset pagination to handle large article collections.
+Cevro supports cursor-based, offset, and link-follow pagination to handle large article collections.
 Your API should accept a cursor parameter and return the next cursor in the response: Request: GET /articles?cursor=abc123&limit=100 Response:

 {